ihitrec/Sudoku/README.md

 ## Credits
 - The grids of varying difficulty were taken from [Math Sphere](http://www.mathsphere.co.uk/resources/MathSphereFreeResourcesSudoku.html).

-- All code was written by me apart from a few vendor prefixes that I copied and credited with a comment below the code.
+- All code was written by me apart from the vendor prefixes that were added using [Autoprefixer](https://autoprefixer.github.io/).
 As always, I have used [StackOverflow](), [MDN Web Docs](https://developer.mozilla.org/en-US/) and [W3Schools](https://www.w3schools.com/) as a source of inspiration.